johansboywife/johansboywife/README.md

 <h4 align="left">⛧ Basic DNI: just don't be rude, creepy, weird or whatever the fuck kind of degeneracy exists.
 And if you're a minor, strictly limit your interactions with me. </h4>

+<h4 align="left">⛧ (If I'm in the 18+ server) If you're not American and say "Americans are stupid" or smth like that just bc you heard that stereotype, you're getting blocked and hidden immediately.
+Idgaf whether it's a joke or if it's genuine, you're disrespecting another culture either way.
+Not all Americans are stupid and fat.
+Understood?</h4>

 <h4 align="left">⛧ I'm very introverted so I don't talk first usually.
 But I'm happy to chat when I'm up to it tho! ^^</h4>

 <h4 align="left">⛧ Don't friend me unless we've talked before.</h4>